symfony/symfony-docs/security/security_checker.rst

 A good security practice is to execute this command regularly to be able to update or replace compromised dependencies as soon as possible.
-The security check is done locally by cloning the `security advisories database`_ published by the FriendsOfPHP organization, so your ``composer.lock`` file is not sent on the network.
+The security check is done locally by fetching the `security advisories database`_ published by the FriendsOfPHP organization, so your ``composer.lock`` file is not sent on the network.